gtech-mulearn/IEEE-LAUNCHPAD/profiles/josepaul-2@mulearn.md

 #### Networking:

 My networking skills are evidenced by my active presence on platforms like LinkedIn and GitHub, where I engage with the tech community.
 I plan to leverage these connections to foster collaborations and share knowledge, thus influencing and leading within my field.
-Additionally, I am involved in various developer communities, continually expanding my network and staying updated with industry trends.

 #### Career Plan: